 Sleepwear: Pack the kids favorite sleepwear, again bring extras in case of an emergency.
 Pack any favorite blankets, or stuffed animals to remind them of home.

-These are all included on our family camping checklist but NEVER EVER forget any of these items:
+These are all included on our family camping list but NEVER EVER forget any of these items:

 - Diapers/nappies (if applicable)